π Download security one-pager (PDF) π Download HIPAA BAA template (PDF)

 - MFA.
 TOTP-based MFA is supported for all plans and enforced for Owner and Admin roles on Pro and Enterprise.

 - Audit logging.
-Authentication events, authorisation decisions, configuration changes, and mapping commits are written to an append-only audit log retained for seven years.
+Authentication events, authorisation decisions, configuration changes, and mapping commits are written to an append-only audit log retained for seven years (2,557 days) for live workspaces, comfortably above the HIPAA six-year minimum (45 CFR Β§ 164.530(j)(2)).
+Orphaned rows (workspace deleted) are retained for two years (730 days) for operator-side review and then purged by the daily retention sweep described in Β§8.4.

 4. Network security